 What is a buyer agent?

 A "buyer agent" a real estate licensee who works on behalf of a buyer.
 It's their job to help a buyer client find a property, give them real estate advice, help them negotiate, and generally protect the buyer's interests with respect to real estate.
 The buyer agent is legally and ethically obligated to act only in the best interests of their client (the buyer).
-They owe what are called fiduciary duties toward the buyer and can face criminal and civil charges if they fail to uphold these duties.
+They owe what is called fiduciary duties toward the buyer and can face criminal and civil charges if they fail to uphold these duties.
 The duties real estate agents owe their clients are: honesty, disclosure, care, confidentiality, obedience, loyalty, and accounting.

 When you hire a real estate agent, you should be getting someone who is knowledgeable about the market and about real estate in general.
 They should then use this knowledge and experience to help you make good decisions regarding real estate.